Skip to content

 In Agents:

-2. Create or Edit Agent: Click + Create for a new agent or select an existing agent to edit.
+2. Create or Edit Agent: Either create a new agent or select an existing agent to edit

 3. Add Bitbucket Toolkit:

-• Select your Bitbucket toolkit from the list
+• Select your desired Bitbucket toolkit from the dropdown menu

 • The toolkit will be added to your agent with the previously configured tools enabled